 Figure 1 shows a conceptual drawing of L1Topo.
 The real-time processor FPGAs are labelled A and B. They are surrounded by the optical receivers.
-Non-real-time module control functionality is implemented on FPGA C, as well as on Mezzanine modules (X, Z, I).
+Non-real-time module control functionality is implemented on FPGA C, as well as on Mezzanine modules (extension module X, Zynq module Z, IPMC module I).
 More detailed diagrams are shown in section 3.